Table of contents

 Supervision and treatment

-For more in-depth information on supervision and treatment, please check our house regulations (in German):
+For more in-depth information on supervision and treatment, please check the house regulations (in German):

-For inmates in pre-trial or in preventive detention, work or school attendance are not mandatory.
+In contrast to pre-trial detention, working is not possible for persons in provisional arrest.
 If a person in pre-trial or in preventive detention has committed to working on a voluntary basis, he is obliged to carry out the tasks assigned to him.

 Inmates carry out the following tasks: